Home

 Abstract:

-This paper concerns how computing devices will impact on how we design
+This paper concerns how computing devices will

 networking as they increasingly pervade the fabric of the world.
 We